Where are they now? The Guardian’s 10 ‘next big things’ from 2014

 He was earmarked as a future star during a loan away to Everton, while he subsequently went to Sevilla before moving back to Goodison Park in 2015.

-He then rejoined Barcelona to try help fill Neymar’s boots in 2017, leaving once again for Watford – before joining Pozzo sister club Udinese, where he still is today.
-Phew.
+He then rejoined Barcelona to try help fill Neymar’s boots in 2017, leaving once again for Watford – before joining the Pozzo’s sister club.

 “Marcos Aoas Correa will only be 20 this summer, by which point he could be forming part of the defence entrusted with helping Brazil to win their home World Cup,” noted The Guardian.